 - Hoovers Online Corporate Information (database)

-Hoovers Online contains a tremendous amount of information, but they restrict access to much of their site to paying subscribers.
-Since Worthington Libraries subscribe to their service, access to these restricted areas is always available if you use the computers in the libraries.
-Check out their section “IPO Central” for a listing of the most recent companies to go public.
+Hoovers Online contains a tremendous amount of information, including company profiles, industry profiles and news sources.
+Check out their section "IPO Central" for a listing of the most recent companies to go public.

 - U. S. Securities and Exchange Commission